Skip to main content

 Electronic signatures are not supported in Risksheet because the Polarion API does not expose this capability.
 If your process requires signatures when rejecting items:

-1. Remove the signature requirement from the rejection action used by Risksheet
+1. Remove the signature requirement from the workflow action used by Risksheet’s rejected strategy

 2. Create a separate Polarion workflow action with the electronic signature requirement